 Corporate Air Program

-The Corporate Air Program creates, communicates and issues policies, procedures, best management practices, directives, guidance and strategies related to the protection, control and management of air quality with field operations.
-The Corporate Air Program also creates and issues standard templates for permit and regulatory compliance recordkeeping and reporting including GHG emissions pursuant to the EPA and Canadian GHG reporting programs.
+WM established a corporate air program in the early 2000s.
+The corporate air program creates, communicates and issues policies, procedures, best management practices, directives, guidance and strategies related to the protection, control and management of air quality with field operations.
+The corporate air program also creates and issues standard templates for permit and regulatory compliance recordkeeping and reporting, including GHG emissions pursuant to the EPA and Canadian GHG reporting programs.
 Standard recordkeeping and reporting templates have been developed and used by field operations to meet applicable federal requirements such as Title V Operating Permit Program, New Source Performance Standards (NSPS) and National Emission Standards for Hazardous Air Pollutants (NESHAP).
-The Corporate Air Program develops and delivers webinar and classroom training on these topics.
+The corporate air program develops and delivers webinars and classroom training on these topics.

-The Air Program’s team develops short-term and long-term permitting and compliance strategies to accommodate existing site conditions and projected new or modified operations at our disposal operations.
+The team develops short-term and long-term permitting and compliance strategies to accommodate existing site conditions and projected new or modified operations at our disposal operations.
 This includes assisting field operations with permitting beneficial use processes used to convert methane to electricity and renewable fuels.
-The Corporate Air Program identifies local, state and federal regulatory impacts to WM field operations.
+The corporate air program identifies local, state and federal regulatory impacts to WM field operations.
 Air Directors interpret environmental data and provide guidance, direction and recommendations to field operations by preparing and reviewing compliance reports, permit applications and draft permits.
 The team interfaces with air regulators during the permit process and regulatory interpretative issues and supports field operations in responding to and resolving alleged violations, warnings or other potential noncompliance issues.